zSnout/v8/src/content/ithkuil/03-there-is.md

 @btw There's two translations for amţralá and uňvalá; that's on purpose.
 The first is just to help you understand the pattern of "there is..." sentences, and the second is more natural English.

+@btw These "there is" words are called verbal formatives.
+They're verbal since they indicate the main verb in a sentence, and they're formatives because they're the main units which _form_ meaning.